When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Related Work

 In this section we provide a more comprehensive survey of prior work on model selection for RL.
 In the online setting, model selection has been studied extensively across contextual bandits \citep{foster2019model} to RL \citep{lee2021online}.
 In the online setting, the goal is to select model classes while balancing exploration and exploitation to achieve low regret, which is very different from the offline setting where no exploration is performed.

-In the offline setting, besides using OPE and BE selection, other work on model selection in RL is in other settings: selecting models and selecting amongst OPE estimators. \citet{hallak2013model} consider model selection for model-based RL algorithms with batch data.
-They focus on selecting the most suitable model that generates the observed data, based on the maximum likelihood framework. \citet{su2020adaptive} consider adaptive estimation ion for OPE when the candidate estimators can be ordered with monotonically increasing biases and decreasing confidence intervals.
+In the offline setting, aside from OPE and BE selection, other work on model selection in RL is in other settings: selecting amongst models and selecting amongst OPE estimators. \citet{hallak2013model} consider model selection for model-based RL algorithms with batch data.
+They focus on selecting the most suitable model that generates the observed data, based on the maximum likelihood framework. \citet{su2020adaptive} consider adaptive estimation for OPE when the candidate estimators can be ordered with monotonically increasing biases and decreasing confidence intervals.

-In offline RL pipelines, we often split the offline data into training data for generating multiple candidate policies and validation data for selecting the best candidate policy. \cite{nie2022data} highlight the utility of performing multiple random data splits for OPS.
+In offline RL pipelines, we often split the offline data into training data for generating multiple candidate policies and validation data for selecting the best candidate policy. \citet{nie2022data} highlight the utility of performing multiple random data splits for OPS.
 They do not study the hardness or sample complexity of this procedure.

 To the best of our knowledge, there is no previous work on understanding the fundamental limits for OPS in RL.
 There is one related work in the batch contextual bandit setting, studying the selection of a linear model \citep{lee2022model}.
 They provide a hardness result suggesting it is impossible to achieve an oracle inequality that balances the approximation error, the complexity of the function class, and data coverage.
-Our work considers the more general problem, selecting a policy from a set of policies, in the RL setting.
+Our work considers the more general problem of selecting a policy from a set of candidate policies in the RL setting.